mmbman/Katagiri/1985-06-22-Introduction-to-Buddhism.md

 And then it says, “to bear up.”
 There are three ways of “bearing up,” three kinds of patience.

-One is “the patience of the unborn dharma”.
+One is “the patience of the unborn dharma.”
 “Unborn dharma” means emptiness.
 The patience of emptiness means nothing to hold on to, nothing to throw away, nothing to have, nothing get.
 Nothing.
 That is dharma, that is emptiness, that is the nature of your life.
 This is one point.

-That is the patience of emptiness; we say “unborn dharma”.
+That is the patience of emptiness; we say “unborn dharma.”
 If you are interested in dharma, it is no longer interest in the real dharma, but you are interested in the *concept* of dharma.
 Real dharma is beyond the concept of dharma.
 Do you understand?

 I always say: If you see something beautiful and you are very impressed by something beautiful, *[unintelligible]* then you say, “Wow.”
 This “wow” is a very grand word, the first word before you explain how beautiful it is.
 That grand word, so-called “wow”, is already something expressed, which you have had through your six senses, through your body.
 Do you understand?
 That is the very first [expression] of your experience.
 But dharma or truth or emptiness is something deep, prior to having created that grand word, so-called “wow,” because “wow” is coming from exactly oneness between nature and you, when you stand right in the middle of nature.
 Without this oneness between real nature and you, you cannot get the first, very original word, grand word, so-called “wow”.
 You never experience it.